DandyQi/CentraBert/ReadMe.md

 #### Add a new task branch into a merged model.

-For example, you have a merged model which contains mrpc, rte.
-You can use the following scripts to add a new task into this model, such as mnli:
+To add a new task (e.g. mnli) to an existing merged multi-task mode, run the following script:
 ```bash
 #!/usr/bin/env bash